-There’s a scenic byway from Capitol Reef National Park to Lake Powel and on to southern Colorado.
+There’s a scenic byway from Capitol Reef National Park to Lake Powell and on to southern Colorado.
 Some 300km to Monticello.
-Monticello – even if it sounds somehow like Montepulciano in Toscany it is slightly different.
+Monticello – even if it sounds somehow like Montepulciano in Tuscany it is slightly different.
 Later more about that.

 On the way to this Italian inspired place we cross Capitol Reef to the east, …

 Later southwards to the upper end of Lake Powell.
 After some 100km we’re there.

 From the famous Lake Powell Viewpoint we expect to see the lake.
 Well, reality is a bit different.
 Nowadays the lake is pretty far away.
 The former marina of the village of Hite is clearly visible in the dry landscape with some rivers nearby.
 As well as a few decaying houses: A very visible impact of the extremely low level of the lake.